January 10, 2026 · 10 min read

 Conversion Rate

-Why it matters: Industry average is 1-3%.
-If you're below 1%, either your traffic is low-quality or your landing page needs work.
+Industry average is 1–3%.
+Below 1% consistently means your traffic is low-quality or your landing page needs work.
+High-intent SEO traffic converts at the top of this range; social media traffic at the bottom.

 Program-Specific Terms